hashicorp/katakoda/vault-transit/step1.md

 The [`transit` secrets engine](https://www.vaultproject.io/docs/secrets/transit/index.html) must be configured before it can perform its operations.
 These steps are usually done by an **operator** or configuration management tool.

-First, enable the `transit` secret engine by executing the following command:
+First, enable the `transit` secrets engine by executing the following command:

 ```
 vault secrets enable transit